+A = Accumulation (non-distribution)

-$$\begin{split} A &= Accumulation \text{ (non-distribution)} \\ B &= Distribution \\ Currency: SEK, EUR \end{split}$$
+B = Distribution Currency: SEK

-Subscription limits or other conditions:

-1 = No subscription limit or other conditions
+Subscription limits or other conditions 1 = No subscription limit or other conditions 9 = The share class is only open for investors who:

-- 9 = The share class is only open for investors who: - within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advisor for the investment advice. - where stated, invest one million euro (EUR 1,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.
+- within the scope of a written agreement for such regular (ongoing) investment advice as stated in Chapter 9, §17, item 3 in the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the investment advisor for the investment advice or - where stated, invest ten million Swedish crowns (SEK 10,000,000), in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.

 The share class is also open to life insurance companies in which the customer (the policyholder) has concluded an agreement for investment advisory services as referenced above and where there is no distribution remuneration paid to the advisor from the Management Company.
-Instead, the customer pays the advisor for advisory services and investments are made through endowment insurance with custody management in which the customer is the policyholder in relation to the life insurance company in question.
+Instead, the customer pays the advisor for advisory services and investments are made through endowment insurance (kapitalförsäkring) with custody management in which the customer is the policyholder in relation to the life insurance company in question.

-- 10 = The share class is only open for investors who: - within the scope of a written agreement for portfolio management in accordance with the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the portfolio manager for asset management, - where stated, invest ten million euro (EUR 10,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.
+10 = The share class is only open for investors who:

+- within the scope of a written agreement for portfolio management in accordance with the Securities Market Act (2007:528) or comparable Swedish or foreign regulation, invest in the share class and in which there is no distribution remuneration from the Management Company, whereby the investor instead pays the portfolio manager for asset management, or - where stated, invest either one hundred million Swedish crowns (SEK 100,000,000), ten million euro (EUR 10,000,000) or one hundred million Norwegian crowns (NOK 100,000,000) in the minimum initial subscription in the share class and in which no distribution remuneration or repayment of a portion of the management fee is paid to the investor by the Management Company.